Syracuse Mets

 The Syracuse Mets are a Minor League Baseball team of the International League and the Triple-A affiliate of the New York Mets.
 They are located in Syracuse, New York, and play their home games at NBT Bank Stadium, which opened in 1997 and has a seating capacity of 10,815.

-The Mets are named for their major league affiliate and owner, the New York Mets.
+The Mets are named for their major league affiliate and former owner, the New York Mets.
+In August 2025 they announced that they would be rebranding for the 2027 season.
+A "re-name the team" contest would be held to come up with name ideas, followed by fan voting and a reveal of the new team identity in fall 2026.

 Throughout most of its existence, from 1934 to 1996 and again from 2007 to 2018, the team was known as the Syracuse Chiefs, while from 1997 to 2006 it was known as the Syracuse SkyChiefs.
 The club was rebranded as the Syracuse Mets in October 2018.